 Closet racks do a great job keeping canned goods in order.
 They even have a handy little ‘lip’ at the bottom to stop the cans rolling on to the floor.

-If you don’t have a lot of shelf space in your pantry, then take a look at this design.
+If you don’t have a lot of shelf space in your pantry, then take a look at this design can storage idea.
 It’s a double height can storage with a two can width so that it can fit in slim cupboards or narrow space next the fridge.

 Maybe you have a super small pantry or simply running out of shelf space?
 I recently added two of these behind the door organisers to my pantry door – one I use for spices and the other for cans and condiments.